Abadan Ayatollah Jami International Airport: History

 During World War II, Abadan Airport was a major logistics center for Lend-Lease aircraft being sent to the Soviet Union by the United States.
-Beginning in May 1942, the United States Army Air Forces Air Technical Service Command and the Douglas Aircraft Company established a plant here, with the 17th Air Depot Group assembling newly arrived aircraft and flight-testing them.
-Once prepared, they were flown to Mehrabad Airport, Tehran, for delivery to the Soviets.
-The airport was designated as Station #3, by the Air Transport Command North African Wing, with connecting routes to Mehrabad Airport, Tehran; RAF Habbaniya, Iraq, and Bahrain Airport, Bahrain.
+Beginning in May 1942, the United States Army Air Forces Air Technical Service Command and the Douglas Aircraft Company established a plant at the airport, with the 17th Air Depot Group assembling newly arrived aircraft and flight-testing them.
+Once prepared, they were flown to Mehrabad Airport at Tehran for delivery to the Soviets.
+The airport was designated Station #3 by the Air Transport Command North African Wing, with connecting routes to Mehrabad Airport, Tehran; RAF Habbaniya, Iraq, and Bahrain Airport, Bahrain.

+In 1977, it was upgraded as an international airport with the first scheduled international flight to Kuwait City, which was served by a flag carrier Iran Air and operated until 1980, leaving the airport without international flights.

+In the period 1977 to late 1978, Iran Air operated flights IR754/755 to London Heathrow via Athens, three times weekly.
+This service discontinued with the start of the Iranian revolution in December 1978.

 Airlines and destinations

 The following airlines offer scheduled passenger service: